DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 ### SSEP + SED Baseline

-You can run the SSEP + SED baseline from scratch by first downloading the pre-trained universal sound separation model trained on YFCC100m [3] following the instructions [here][] using the Google Cloud SDK ([installation instructions][sdk_installation_instructions]):
+You can run the SSEP + SED baseline from scratch by first downloading the pre-trained universal sound separation model trained on YFCC100m [3] following the instructions [here][google_sourcesep_repo] using the Google Cloud SDK ([installation instructions][sdk_installation_instructions]):

-- `gsutil -m cp -r gs://gresearch/sound_separation/yfcc100m_clip_lists .`
+- `gsutil -m cp -r gs://gresearch/sound_separation/yfcc100m_mixit_model_checkpoint .`

-You also need the pre-trained SED system as obtained from the SED Baseline, you can train your own or use the pretrained checkpoint from [here][zenodo_pretrained_models].
+You also need the pre-trained SED system as obtained from the SED Baseline, you can train your own or use the pretrained system from [here][zenodo_pretrained_models].
+The pretrained SED system can be obtained using:

+- `wget -O 2021_baseline_sed.tar.gz "https://zenodo.org/record/4639817/files/2021_baseline_sed.tar.gz?download=1"`
+- `tar -xzf 2021_baseline_sed.tar.gz`

-Be sure to check that in the configuration YAML file `./confs/sep+sed.yaml` the paths to the SED checkpoint and to the pre-trained sound separation model are set correctly.
+Be sure to check that in the configuration YAML file `./confs/sep+sed.yaml` the paths to the SED checkpoint and YAML file and to the pre-trained sound separation model are set correctly.

 First sound separation is applied using this script to the data